 Thyme – it relieves muscle spasm and reduce coughing; it possesses antibacterial and anti-fungal properties and is used for treatment of bronchitis, whooping cough and sore throat.

 I generously mixed mentioned herbs with rice and staffed the pillow with rice/herb mixture.
 I warm my pillow up for about 4 minutes (I made a big pillow, it is kind of bulky, but oh well, it cools down slower).
 When heated, herbs relieve a very pleasant smell.
-I put the pillow into my son’s bed and he has no choice but to inhale therapeutic fumes.
-I also apply warm pillow to his chest.
-I noticed that doing this decreases cough, chest congestion and promotes calm and restful sleep for my child.
+I put the pillow into my son’s bed and notice that fumes from herbs help to relieve both chest and nasal congestions.
+It promotes calm and restful sleep for my child.

 IMPORTANT: Do not use heat on your recent injury.
 It will increase inflammation, swelling and pain.
 General rule is: if your injury happened in less than 24 hours, use apply cold compress (ice, cold pillows, put is under running cold water).
 After 24 hour mark you can use whatever makes you comfortable, heat or cold.
 Remember: applying cold reduces blood circulation thus decreasing swelling and inflammation and pain from a recent injury.
 Applying heat increases circulation and promotes relaxation, decreases pain on tired, overworked, but not injured muscle.